ros2/design/articles/unique_network_flows.md

 sub2 = create_subscription<std_msgs::msg::String>("sub2_topic", sub2_qos, std::bind(&new_sub2_message, this, _1));
 ```

-A programmer-friendly alternative is to parameterize the Network Flow QoS policy with just a boolean parameter called `unique_flow`.
-Setting `unique_flow` to `true` instructs the RMW implementation to generate a unique flow identifier for the publisher/subscriber associated with the Network Flow QoS policy.
-By default, `unique_flow` is set to `false`.

-The RMW implementation has several options to convert `flow_id` to a unique flow identifier.
+The RMW implementation has several options to convert `flow_id` to a unique flow identifier visible in packet headers.
+We list three candidate options.

 If the node is communicating using IPv6, then the lower 20-bits of `flow_id` can be transferred to the Flow Label field.
 This creates a unique 3-tuple.

 Else, if the node is communicating via IPv4, then there are two alternatives.
 One is copy the `flow_id` to the Options field.
 Another is to copy the lower 6-bits of the `flow_id` to the DSCP field.
 Both alternatives enable the network to infer a custom 6-tuple (traditional 5-tuple plus Options/DSCP) that uniquely identifies flows.

+Both DDS and non-DDS RMW implementations can trivially set fields in IP headers using native socket API on all ROS2 platforms (Linux, Windows, MacOS).

+### Option 2: Publisher/subscriber delegates flow ID generation to RMW

+This is a programmer-friendly alternative that modifies the Network Flow QoS policy to accept a boolean parameter called `unique_flow`.
+Setting `unique_flow` to `true` instructs the RMW implementation to generate a unique flow identifier for the publisher/subscriber associated with the Network Flow QoS policy.
+By default, `unique_flow` is set to `false`.

-The parameter `unique_flow` can be similarly handled with a minor difference -- the RMW implementation generates a `flow_id` internally first.
+The RMW implementation generates a `flow_id` internally first before writing it to an appropriate field in packet headers similar to Option-1.

-Both DDS and non-DDS RMW implementations can trivially set fields in IP headers using existing socket API on all ROS2 platforms (Linux, Windows, MacOS).
-Generating the `flow_id` internally is a matter of implementing a simple hashing functions parameterized by exiting unique identifiers for publishers/subscribers within a node.
-A similar hashing scheme can be used by application programmers to set `flow_id` in the Network Flow QoS policy.
+Generating the `flow_id` internally is a matter of implementing a simple hashing functions parameterized by existing unique identifiers for publishers/subscribers within a node (for example, the RTPS entity ID).

+A suitable interface should be created for publishers/subscribers to obtain the unique flow ID created by the RMW.
+We prefer to use community help to create this interface.

+### Option 3: RMW generates unique flow IDs for all publishers/subscribers

+This is the most programmer-friendly option.
+The RMW indiscriminately generates unique flow IDs for all publishers/subscribers.
+Everything else is similar to Option-2.

 ### Advantages

 Our proposal has the following advantages:

 - Easy to use: Application developers are only required to decide if unique flow identifiers for publishers/subscribers are necessary.
-If yes, they can easily generate the unique identifiers themselves, or obtain it from external components, or delegate unique identifier generation to the RMW implementation.
+If yes, they can easily generate the unique identifiers themselves, or obtain it from external components, or delegate unique identifier generation to the RMW implementation, or choose an RMW implementation that indiscriminately generates unique flow IDs for publishers/subscribers.
-- Light-weight implementation: Both non-DDS and DDS RMW can implement the required support conveniently with negligible impact on performance.
+- Light-weight implementation: Both non-DDS and DDS RMW can implement the required support conveniently using native socket API with negligible impact on performance.
 - Network-agnostic: No particular network is preferred, respecting ROS2 design preferences.
-- Minimum change: Introducing the *choice* of unique flow identifiers into the application layer is the minimum framework change required to obtain bespoke QoS from machine-machine network technologies such as 5G.
+- Minimum change: Introducing the *choice* of unique flow identifiers into the application layer is the minimum framework change required to obtain bespoke QoS from QoS-centric machine-machine network technologies such as 5G.

 ### Limitations